 We believe that participatory ESOL classes are a unique space for building community and democratic participation.
 In 2013 we published a report called “Whose Integration?“, we explored the term ‘integration’ with our students using participatory methods.
 In 2014 we published a follow-on report, The Power of Discussion, which further examined participatory methods and the impact they can have on learning.

 We deliver courses in community locations that are familiar and convenient for the participants we want to reach.
 Our students tell us what day and time suits them and we arrange free crèches where we can.
 Our classroom is a place where people are valued, listened to, included, supported and have an active involvement in the content of their classes.

 We aim to build powerful learning communities where our participants gain the skills, knowledge and networks to effect change – along with the confidence to try.

-What is 'community organising'?
+What is ‘community organising’?
 ‘Community organising’ is a form of grassroots political activism that builds people power.
 It encourages people to get together to build powerful networks that can then, through focused campaigns, change things in their local area or even further afield.
-Citizens UK is one the main centres for community organising in the UK and EFA London is a member of their south London branch.
+Citizens UK is one the main centres for community organising in the UK and EFA London is a member in east and south London.
 This means that our participants can access leadership training, get involved in campaigns in their local area or get support with their own campaigns if they so wish.
 We are very grateful also to Community Organisers Ltd for funding our organising in east London, where thanks to their support we have set up a social action hub and trained over 150 ESOL students in community organising.